AliKhamed/End-To-End-DevOps-Project-Jenkins-ArgoCD-EKS-Grafana/README.md

 ![](https://github.com/AliKhamed/End-To-End-DevOps-Project-Jenkins-ArgoCD-EKS-Grafana/blob/main/screenshots/AppDiagram.gif)

 This project implements a comprehensive End-to-End DevOps automation pipeline using Jenkins for continuous integration, SonarQube for code quality analysis, ArgoCD for GitOps-based continuous deployment on Amazon EKS (Elastic Kubernetes Service).
+Additionally, Prometheus is integrated for monitoring the EKS cluster and applications, while Grafana provides visualization and analytics for the gathered metrics, ensuring robust observability throughout the deployment lifecycle.

 ## Table of Contents